ruixing76/alta2023/_pages/venue.md

 toc_icon: "cog"
 ---

-## Abu Dhabi
+## Melbourne

-Abu Dhabi is the capital and the second-most populous city of the United Arab Emirates (UAE) after Dubai.
-Abu Dhabi is also the capital of the Emirate of Abu Dhabi, one of the seven emirates that comprise the UAE federation.
+Melbourne is the capital and most populous city of the Australian state of Victoria, and the second-most populous city in both Australia and Oceania.
-Situated on a set of islands in the Arabian Gulf, Abu Dhabi is a cosmopolitan city with a very large international presence (90% of residents).
-English is the lingua franca.

 To find out more, please visit [this page](https://visitabudhabi.ae/en).